Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 - 44% more likely to be thriving in their life overall

-Referrals, engagement, well-being, connection, growth, turnover, and work-life harmony – employee recognition dramatically boosts the employee experience in and out of the office.
-And not just a short-term bump; these are areas that can sustain themselves for years.
+Referrals, engagement, well-being, connection, growth, employee turnover, and work-life harmony – employee recognition dramatically boosts the employee experience in and out of the office.
+And not just a short-term bump: these are areas that can sustain themselves for years.

 Why should you measure your recognition program?